Organizations face an ever-increasing list of statutory, regulatory, contractual, and legal compliance obligations.

 Federal Information Security Management Act of 2002 (FISMA)

-The Federal Information Security Management Act (FISMA) is a United States federal law that was enacted as Title III of the E-Government Act of 2002.
+FISMA is a federal law established in 2002 as part of the E-Government Act of 2002.
 It requires federal agencies to implement information security programs to ensure the confidentiality, integrity, and availability of their information and IT systems, including those provided or managed by other agencies or contractors.

 Learn more about FISMA implementation and compliance >>